IvanBila/ivanbila.github.io/content/blog/how-developers-can-improve-ux/index.md

 Some users tend to re-use or create weak passwords for most applications they use, to avoid laborious work of memorizing or saving in a password manager.

-Having to memorize things is a pain, laborious, time consuming and not reliable, usually users have many things to keep track of (tasks, family names, phone numbers), so it’s improbable that they’ll memorize your Apps’ password, they have zillions of apps, you want to make your app easy to use without the hassle of remembering passwords and emails.
+Having to memorize things is a pain, laborious, time-consuming and not reliable, usually users have many things to keep track of (tasks, family names, phone numbers), so it’s improbable that they’ll memorize your Apps’ password, they have zillions of apps, you want to make your app easy to use without the hassle of remembering passwords and emails.
 To prevent this, you can use OAuth.